 Note 2.
 Looked after children are children who are in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions as defined by Section 22(1) of the Children Act 1989 at the time of making an application to the school.
 Previously looked after children are children who were looked after immediately prior to being adopted, or who became subject to a residence order, (now termed child arrangement order under the Children & Families Act 2014), or special guardianship order.
-The Governors will require written confirmation that the child is looked after, or previously looked after, and will be so at the time of making an application to the school.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.